deployd/docs/docs/collections/reference/event-api.md

 ### this <!--api-->

 The current object is represented as `this`.
 You can always read its properties.
-Modifying its properties in an `On Get` request will change the result that the client recieves, while modifying its properties in an `On Post`, `On Put`, or `On Validate` will change the value in the database.
+Modifying its properties in an `On Get` request will change the result that the client receives, while modifying its properties in an `On Post`, `On Put`, or `On Validate` will change the value in the database.

     // Example: On Validate
     // If a property is too long, truncate it